SovnSkyrim/Aldrnari/README.md

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 If a message [Registry Key does not match](https://cdn.discordapp.com/attachments/879580504351981598/881915659188060230/mah1.jpg) appear, press Yes.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.

-Upon pressing New Game, you will be in a little room, with a dragon in front of you.
+Upon pressing New Game, you will be at the end of Helgen's exit tunnel.
 This means the game is modded and you can go to MCMs, after creating your character.

 ## In-Game Options and Character Customization